Skip to content

 4. Splitting Worker Units

-In standalone Func version 3.2.0 and later, all non-reserved worker units have been split by default.
+In standalone deployments of Func version 3.2.0 and later, all non-reserved Worker Units are split by default.
 Users can enable reserved queues as needed.

-In Data Platform Attached Func version 1.77.145 and later, all worker units have been split by default, and users no longer need to split them manually.
+In Data Platform attached Func version 1.77.145 and later, all Worker Units are split by default, and users no longer need to split them manually.

-In special cases, the default merged worker units (e.g., worker-1-6) can be split to achieve finer-grained task scheduling, enabling scaling and resource limiting for worker units responsible for specific queues.
+In special cases, default merged Worker Units (e.g., worker-1-6) can be split to achieve finer-grained task scheduling, enabling scaling and resource limits for Worker Units responsible for specific queues.

-Assuming that based on business requirements, DataFlux Func has higher performance requirements for subscription processing and hopes that subscription message processing does not interfere with Sync API (legacy: Auth Link) processing, then worker-1-6 can be split into worker-1-5 and worker-6.
+Assuming the business requires higher performance for subscription processing in DataFlux Func, and subscription message processing should not interfere with Sync API processing, then worker-1-6 can be split into worker-1-5 and worker-6.

 Operation Method

-For single-machine deployed DataFlux Func, splitting worker units can be achieved by modifying the configuration ({installation directory}/docker-stack.yaml), adding or modifying the corresponding service, and changing the queue number specified in command.
+For standalone deployments of DataFlux Func, splitting Worker Units can be achieved by modifying the configuration ({installation directory}/docker-stack.yaml), adding or modifying the corresponding service, and changing the queue number specified in command.

-Specifying the queue listened to by the worker unit is achieved through the parameters after ./run-worker-by-queue.sh.
-The service name itself is mainly used for labeling.
-It is recommended to be consistent with the actual listening queue to avoid confusion.
+The queue listened to by the Worker Unit is specified by the parameter after ./run-worker-by-queue.sh.
+The service name itself is mainly used for labeling and is recommended to be consistent with the actual listening queue to avoid confusion.

 The example only shows the key modification part.
 Please ensure the configuration is complete during actual operation.